w3c/mathml/docs/layout-semantics.md

 and make assumptions about the delimiters and punctuation used (which can vary between communities).

-The set of composition keywords indexes into a dictionary whose entries indicate:
+The set of notation keywords indexes into a dictionary whose entries indicate:
 * **arguments** which children (if any) play the role of arguments;
 * **template** a rendering template;
 * (possibly) where the "meaning" attribute would reside.

-In its simplest form, an element with a composition keyword would be rendered by: looking up the keyword in a dictionary to find an entry; locate the arguments within the element;
+In its simplest form, an element with a notation keyword would be rendered by: looking up the keyword in a dictionary to find an entry; locate the arguments within the element;
 and fill in the template with the renderings of the arguments.
 For most purposes, the set of possible meanings could be open-ended and the meaning